KevinKipkorir254/motor-control-kit/encoded_dc_motor_kit_state_space_controllers/README.md

 # STATE SPACE CONTROLLERS

 The Motor Kit includes advanced state-space control techniques to enable precise and robust control of dynamic systems.
-This module supports:

 ## Features
  - *Pole Placement Design*: Customize the location of system poles to meet desired performance criteria.